geopandas/governance/Governance.md

 If all proposals for resolving some issue are vetoed, then the status quo wins by default.
-In the worst case, if a Contributor is genuinely misusing their veto in an obstructive fashion to the detriment of the project, then they can be ejected from the project by consensus of the Steering Council – see below.
+In the worst case, if a Contributor is genuinely misusing their veto in an obstructive fashion to the detriment of the project, then they can be ejected from the project by consensus of the Steering Council.

 For more information about the overall approach we use to achieve consensus, we highly recommend that all Contributors additionally read